-A handwritten signature in black ink that reads "Rehmann Lohman LLC".
-The signature is fluid and cursive, with "Rehmann" and "Lohman" stacked vertically and "LLC" to the right.
+A handwritten signature in black ink that reads "Rehmann Johnson LLC".
+The signature is fluid and cursive, with "Rehmann" on the top line and "Johnson LLC" on the bottom line.

 This discussion and analysis is intended to serve as an introduction to the City of Fremont, Michigan's (the "City") basic financial statements.
-This report consists of a series of financial statements for the City as of June 30, 2023.
+This report consists of a series of financial statements for the City as of June 30, 2024.
 The City's basic financial statements are comprised of three components:

-- Governmental-wide Financial Statements
+- Government-wide Financial Statements

 - Fund Financial Statements

 - Notes to Financial Statements